FractalVisionz/FractalVisions/README.md

 Our Long Term Vision

-Clairvoyant Alliance consists of a vision shared with other artists in the community.
+Fractal Vision consists of a vision shared with other artists in the community.
 Creating a unique opportunity for those who wish to share the message behind their artwork.
 Together we share our visions with others.

 <!--
 **ClairvoyantAlliance/ClairvoyantAlliance** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.